-"Truly my people took this Qur'an for just foolish nonsense"by Dr. Aslam Abdullah
+"Truly my people took this Qur'an for just foolish nonsense"

-During this month of Ramadan millions around the world have been listening to the Quran daily during the obligatory, supplementary and taraweeh (special Ramadan prayers) prayers as well as reading the actual text or enjoying the melodious recitation by experts in the art of reading.
-Millions have been benefiting regularly from the explanations given on every verse of the Quran after every prayer.
+During this month of Ramadan, millions around the world have been listening to the Quran daily during the obligatory, supplementary and Taraweeh (special Ramadan prayers) prayers as well as reading the actual text or enjoying the melodious recitation by experts in the art of reading.
+Millions have benefited regularly from the explanations given on every verse of the Quran after every prayer.

-More than 7,000 exegesis of the Quran exist in different languages to help people discover the beauty and grandeur of the Quran and thousands of translations in almost every language of the world exist to remind people of the divine guidance.
+More than 7,000 exegeses of the Quran exist in different languages to help people discover the beauty and grandeur of the Quran and thousands of translations in almost every language of the world exist to remind people of divine guidance.

 Yet in Sura al-Furqan, we read a statement that is quite critical of all that is being done.
 It says: “Then the Messenger will say: “O my Lord!
 Truly my people took this Qur’an for just foolish nonsense.”
 (25:30)

-In fact, the verse highlights and cautions the believers of a problem persistent with almost every religious community that had previously received the divine message.
-It is the problem of turning the divine guidance into a ritual or magic whose mere chanting would lead people to salvation.
-The idea that words and not actions are essential to show commitment to the divine guidance has become so dominant that every aspect of life is tailored around it.
+In fact, the verse highlights and cautions the believers of a problem present in almost every religious community that had previously received the divine message.
+It is the problem of turning divine guidance into a ritual or magic whose mere chanting would lead people to salvation.
+The idea that words and actions are not essential to show commitment to divine guidance has become so dominant that every aspect of life is tailored around it.

-For instance the Quran exhorts believers to explore the universe to ensure that everything that is created by the divine is made available for the use of humanity as a whole.
-Yet, we find contemporary Muslims lacking in this struggle of exploration and scientific progress.
-On the contrary, they are reminded that science is anti-Islam and technology is a manifestation of Shaitan (at least a few years ago, many scholars in the US deemed TV as an instrument of devil.
-Ironically, all such scholars now crave to be put on tv screen.).
+For instance, the Quran exhorts believers to explore the universe to ensure that everything that is created by the divine is made available for the use of humanity as a whole.
+Yet, we find contemporary Muslims are lacking in this struggle of exploration and scientific progress.
+On the contrary, they are reminded that science is anti-Islam and technology is a manifestation of Shaitan (at least a few years ago, many scholars in the US deemed TV as an instrument of the devil.
+Ironically, all such scholars now crave to be put on the TV screen.).

 The Quran demands from Muslims unity in faith, yet we find our scholars promoting the idea that differences among people are manifestations of the divine mercy.

-The Quran reminds Muslims of their responsibility towards fellow human being by making their resources open to the needy and the poor, yet we find the wealth in Muslim lands concentrated in the hands of less than rive percent of the population.
+The Quran reminds Muslims of their responsibility towards fellow human beings by making their resources open to the needy and the poor, yet we find the wealth in Muslim lands concentrated in the hands of less than five percent of the population.

-The Quran prescribes justice as the cornerstone of a Muslim society, yet we find injustices inbuilt in every aspect of Muslim life from the level of the family to the level of state.
+The Quran prescribes justice as the cornerstone of Muslim society, yet we find injustices inbuilt in every aspect of Muslim life from the level of the family to the level of the state.

 The Quran prescribes peace and peaceful resolutions to all the disputes among Muslims and with non-Muslims, yet we find violence often used to settle even minor scores.